navi705/MyBudget/MyBudget/docs/planning/TASKLIST.md

 29. add to custom widget for display calendar and day for my dashboard l
 30. get data from sms

-Need to if we get total balance  in diffrent currincies presets I should add to seeder my custom icons add currency in categories screen
+in diffrent currincies presets add currency in categories screen and in transcation for total balance for day

 Others tasks
 1. Add data page to control my currency rate